 *A “targeted” area is identified as an area where 70 percent of the families who live there earn an income that is 80 percent or less than the statewide median income.

 Income limits and maximum sales price will vary based upon household size and location of property.
 The sales price limits (single-family home only) are below:

 Property types allowed:

 Single Family residences only (no 2-4 unit or co-ops).
 This includes detached homes, townhomes, and condominiums.

 Lenders who have knowledge of this program and are an approved lender for the program are a big benefit to eligible homebuyers.
-You should also pick a lender that is well reviewed, responsive and is committed to providing you with lots of education and transparency.
+You should also pick a lender that is well reviewed.
+Also look for someone who is responsive and is committed to providing you with lots of education and transparency.

 To contact me to discuss your mortgage scenario, mortgage rates, or other mortgage questions, click here to schedule a call or you can email me directly.